Python module

 • password – Password.

-• authzid – Authorisation ID (user whose rights to acquire).
+• authzid – Authorization ID (user whose rights to acquire).

 • prepare – Which credentials to prepare.